bakhshiali/bakhshiali.github.io/_pages/about.md

 Now - 2021-2023
 ======
-I'd experienced industrial projects, Group Leading, StartUps and etc. As a national rule for males, I had to take Military order (service) as scientific research assistant from 2021 for 2 years.
-IF there is a Full founded PhD position in Nanobiotechnology and you wish I deserve it, please Let me know.
+I'd experienced industrial projects, Group Leading, StartUps and etc. As a national rule for males, I had to take Military order (service) as scientific research assistant from 2021 for 2 years (2021/6/22-2023/6/22) at IPM (Institute For Research In Fundamental Sciences).
+IF there is a Full founded PhD position in Nanobiotechnology/Nanotechnology and you wish I deserve it, please Let me know.

 My updated CV links : <a href="https://bakhshiali.github.io/cv">https://bakhshiali.github.io/cv</a> | <a href="https://drive.google.com/file/d/1yzwVKTL5s4ySonpsOCyoiAnbgx32Harb/view?usp=sharing">PDF version</a>